Free Shipping

 Origins

-Produced by yeast during fermentation.
-Amount depends on juice composition, yeast strain and fermentation conditions.
-Wild yeasts produce high levels.
+Ethyl hexanoate is produced by yeast during fermentation.
+The amount formed depends on juice composition, yeast strain and fermentation conditions.
+Some wild yeasts produce high levels of ethyl hexanoate.

 Importance

-Present in all ciders and a contributor to the complexity of apple flavour character.
-Concentrations vary from cider to cider.
+Ethyl hexanoate is an ester which is present in all ciders and a contributor to the complexity of apple flavour character.
+Concentrations of ethyl hexanoate vary from cider to cider.

 CAS registry number